 Moving to a new space is one of the best opportunities to declutter.
-Because, let’s be honest, no one wants to move with things they don’t need or want any more.
+Because, let’s be honest, no one wants to move with things they don’t need or want anymore.
 Thankfully, there are plenty of options that make it easy to part with your things (and even make a profit doing it!).

 Create a System

 Start by identifying what items you can do without (and an idea of what you might do with them– more on that later).
-If you can break down items into basic categories, it’ll help decluttering go a lot smoother.
+If you can break down items into basic categories, it’ll help to declutter go a lot smoother.
 For example, holiday decorations, books you’ll never read again, old toys, kitchen clutter, and outgrown clothes.

 Sort your items into four main categories: